Welcome to the Official Website of Forrest City Public Library. Founded in 1921.

 The library has seven computer terminals that are available for use by patrons who have library cards or picture ID.
 There is a reference section and Arkansas genealogy available for use in the library.

-We have subscriptions to magazines and newspapers.
 We offer a summer reading program for area children from grades K-5th and Young Adults 6-12th Grade.
 Genealogy searches, as well as during Tax Season free Income Tax preparation (VITA).